+44 (0)20 7353 2484 clerks@falcon-chambers.com

 • Fellow of the Chartered Institute of Arbitrators (FCIArb)

-• Member of the Agricultural Law Association, the Chancery Bar Association, the London Common Law and Commercial Bar Association, and the Property Bar Association.
+• Member of the Agricultural Law Association, the Association of Rural Dispute Resolvers, the Chancery Bar Association, the London Common Law and Commercial Bar Association, and the Property Bar Association.

 • Recent Cases